+EBRO FOODS, S.A.

-STATEMENT OF RECOGNIZED INCOME AND EXPENSES FOR THE YEARS ENDED DECEMBER 31, 2020 AND 2019
+STATEMENT OF RECOGNIZED INCOME AND EXPENSES

+FOR THE YEARS ENDED DECEMBER 31, 2020 AND 2019

-(000€) NOTE 2020 2019
+Thousands of euros Note 2020 2019

-A) Profit as per statement of profit or loss 34,461 887,268
+A) Profit as per statement of profit or loss ] 34,461 887,268

 Income and expense recognized directly in equity

 I. Measurement of financial instruments

-1. Available-for-sale financial assets 9 0 0
+Available-for-sale financial assets 9 0 0

 2. Other income/expense

 II.
 Cash flow hedges

 III.
 Grants, donations and bequests received

 IV.
 Actuarial gains and losses and other adjustments

 V. Tax effect 0 0

-B) Total income and expense recognized directly in equity 0 0
+B) Total income and expense recognized directly in equity ] 0 0

 Amounts reclassified to profit or loss

 VI.
 Measurement of financial instruments

-1. Available-for-sale financial assets 9 0 0
+Available-for-sale financial assets 9 0 0

 2. Other income/expense

 VII.
 Cash flow hedges

 VIII.
 Grants, donations and bequests received

 IX.
 Tax effect 0 0

 C) Total amounts reclassified to profit or loss 0 0

 TOTAL RECOGNIZED INCOME AND EXPENSE (A + B + C) 34,461 887,268